Advocate, Environment Washington

 Candidates with more small donors would narrow gap or out-fundraise candidates relying more on large donors

-WASHINGTON, DC – Candidates in the 2016 presidential race would see a dramatic shift in their fundraising, and have a powerful incentive to focus more on small donors under a proposed small donor public financing system, according to a study released on Tuesday by the U.S. Public Interest Research Group Education Fund (U.S. PIRG).
-Using candidate filings with the Federal Election Commission (FEC) through July,examines the impact of a program that matches small contributions with limited public funds for candidates who agree not to accept large donations.
+WASHINGTON, DC – Candidates in the 2016 presidential race would see a dramatic shift in their fundraising, and have a powerful incentive to focus more on small donors under a proposed small donor public financing system, according to a study released on Tuesday by the Maryland Public Interest Research Group (Maryland PIRG).
+Using candidate filings with the Federal Election Commission (FEC) through July, “Boosting the Impact of Small Donors: How Matching Funds Would Reshape the 2016 Presidential Election” examines the impact of a program that matches small contributions with limited public funds for candidates who agree not to accept large donations.

-“Right now, the vast majority of funds raised in this election are coming from big donors writing checks exponentially larger than most Americans can afford,” said Dan Smith, Democracy Program Director for U.S. PIRG Education Fund and author of the study.
+“Right now, the vast majority of funds raised in this election are coming from big donors writing checks exponentially larger than most Americans can afford,” said Pam Clough, Campaign Organizer with Maryland PIRG.
 “It doesn’t have to be that way.
 A small donor matching system would put democracy back in the hands of ordinary Americans.”

-U.S. PIRG Education Fund’s study examines the impact of a small donor matching system similar to those proposed in the Government by the People Act (H.R.
+Maryland PIRG’s study examines the impact of a small donor matching system similar to those proposed in Congressman Sarbanes’s Government by the People Act (H.R.
 20) and the Fair Elections Now Act (S. 1538).
 Both of these bills propose a program that would match small contributions with public funds at a rate of six-to-one or more, and establish lower maximum contribution limits for candidates who volunteer to participate and demonstrate viability by meeting qualifying thresholds for small donor fundraising.

 Key findings from the report include: